Ficus grossularioides: Description

 The fruits are small ellipsoid to subglobose figs that grow along the twigs, 0.8–1 cm in diameter, light green initially, ripening to a yellowish brown, but sometimes to orange or red.
 The figs closely resemble Gooseberries.

 Distribution

-The species can be found in Thailand, Sumatra, Peninsular Malaysia, Singapore, Borneo, and Java.
+The species can be found in Peninsular Thailand, Peninsular Malaysia, Singapore, Borneo, Sumatra, and Java.

 It is common throughout most of Kalimantan (In the mountains of Kalimantan it is replaced by the much rarer F. tricolor) and Sarawak, growing in most secondary forests.
 In Brunei however, it is uncommon and cannot be found in Sabah where its ecological niche is occupied by Ficus septica.
 The non-overlapping ranges of these two common species in Borneo's secondary forest figs is quite possibly related to the basic competitive exclusion principle, but this is currently unconfirmed as studies on the ecology of the two species are currently lacking.